Singapore Airlines Flight 321

 Singapore Airlines Flight 321 was a scheduled international passenger flight operating from London Heathrow Airport in London, England, to Changi Airport in Changi, Singapore.
-On 21 May 2024, the Boeing 777-300ER operating the flight, carrying 211 passengers and 18 crew members, encountered severe turbulence over Kanasoekone in Myaungmya District, Myanmar, resulting in the death of a passenger and leaving 144 crew and passengers injured.
+On 21 May 2024, the Boeing 777 operating the flight, carrying 211 passengers and 18 crew members, encountered severe turbulence over the Irrawaddy River, Myanmar, resulting in the death of a passenger and leaving 79 crew and passengers injured.
 The aircraft was diverted to Suvarnabhumi Airport in Bangkok, Thailand.

+Background

 Aircraft

 The aircraft involved was a 16-year-old Boeing 777-312ER, (Note: The aircraft involved was a Boeing 777-300ER.
 Boeing assigned a customer code for companies that buy one of its aircraft, which is applied as a suffix to the model number at the time the aircraft is built, hence "777-312ER" designates a 777-300ER built for Singapore Airlines (customer code 12).) registered as 9V-SWM, with manufacturer serial number 34578 and line number 701.
 It was equipped with two General Electric GE90-115B engines and was delivered to Singapore Airlines in February 2008.
 It was one of two Singapore Airlines Boeing 777-300ERs to be temporarily converted into freighters in 2020, as the airline had tapped into freight as an alternative revenue stream amid depressed passenger demand during the COVID-19 pandemic.

+Crew

+The crew consisted of two captains, one serving as the pilot in command and another as an augmenting pilot, and a senior first officer.
+The 60-year-old pilot in command had 21,922 hours of flight time, including 6,816 hours on the Boeing 777.
+The 51-year-old augmenting pilot had 13,791 flying hours, including 1,226 hours on the 777.
+The 40-year-old first officer had flown for 6,230 hours, including 1,146 hours on the 777.